Current Gallery: Accessories / accessories025

 About the Costume

 These studded leather roping cuffs have been seen twice, both times on the same actor.
 Because B Westerns often had actors find their own costumes, and since both films were made by different studios, it is likely that these wristbands were owned by Harry Woods himself.
-He would wear them on the character Shotgun Cassidy for the 1941 production Sheriff of Tombstone, and then later in 1944’s Tall in the Saddle, where he played the character George Clews.
+He would wear them as Shotgun Cassidy for the 1941 production Sheriff of Tombstone, and then later in 1944’s Tall in the Saddle, where he played George Clews.

 These studded leather roping cuffs have been seen twice, both times on the same actor.
 Because B Westerns often had actors find their own costumes, and since both films were made by different studios, it is likely that these wristbands were owned by Harry Woods himself.
-He would wear them on the character Shotgun Cassidy for the 1941 production Sheriff of Tombstone, and then later in 1944’s Tall in the Saddle, where he played the character George Clews.
+He would wear them as Shotgun Cassidy for the 1941 production Sheriff of Tombstone, and then later in 1944’s Tall in the Saddle, where he played George Clews.

 Credits